batpayrewards/batpayrewards.github.io/README.md

 </p>
 <h3>
-BatPay is a small startup for converting BAT tokes to money. we offer bank transfer, paytm, paypal. brave(bat) is the best way to make money.
+BatPay is a small startup for converting BAT tokes to money. we offer bank transfer, paytm, paypal.<br>
+brave(bat) is the best way to make money.
 </h3>